 On completion of the Postgraduate Diploma in Rheumatology course, you will be able to:

 The learning environment will be provided through Moodle.
-You will have access to student services with Diploma MSc (Learna LTD).
+You will have access to student services with Diploma MSc.
 You will have access to all the online facilities in accordance with University of South Wales regulations.
 The fees for this course are available from the Diploma MSc website.

 Assessments will be made by submission of written assignment (in the discussion forum), reflective portfolio, case report (group work) and final module examination (online test).